ThunderboomRecords/signal-interference-/README.md

 pip install mido pretty_midi music21
 ```

+## Setup Audio_MIDI_Setup
+On your Macbook go the the Application Audio_MIDI_Setup, this application is a macOS utility that manages and configures audio and MIDI devices on your Mac.
+It allows you to configure audio input and output devices, set up MIDI devices, and create virtual MIDI connections.

+In the Audio MIDI Setup, click on the IAC Driver.
+The IAC Driver (Inter-Application Driver) is a virtual MIDI device that is installed by default on all Mac OS X installations

+In the IAC Driver create two ports with the names:
+- IAC Driver Bus 1
+- IAC Driver Bus 2

+Make sure both ports are online

+Configuration should look like this:

+You are now ready to move to Ableton to set up your preferences there

 ## Setup in Ableton

 ## Usage
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.